 Nowadays, global competition brings a serious impact on the Japanese industry.
 For the fight in rapidly changing world markets, the industry needs talented workers who can effectively function in the globalized society.

-Accordingly, universities are expected to nurture a new generation of engineers and businessmen able to function in global teams.
+Accordingly, universities are expected to nurture a new generation of engineers and business person able to function in global teams.
 SIT provides the engineering courses given in English at graduate school level through which students can get master and doctor degree.
 However, only presentation of courses in English is not sufficient for globalization.
 The students should be aware of how important is to appreciate and respect professional and cultural diversity and get motivated to go abroad for experience with other styles of life and practice.
 Such a motivation and possible goal will force them in mastering both foreign languages and the technical, professional subjects.

 The world consists of various countries with different cultures, histories, and human races.
 Nobody can live isolated, for himself.
 Japan cannot survive as an isolated nation in the world, either.
 Hence international cooperation is indispensable for further growth of Japan.
 To compete with great power nations, Japan without rich physical resources must be creative in science and technology, which can only be achieved by fostering talented young people having global perspectives and view.